The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Human Performance in

 \section{Human Performance in \yokai{}}

-We collected human game performance in a setting that adheres to the same setting that artificial agents face, i.e. participants played with 9 cards on a 9x9 grid in a two-player setting.
+We collected human game performance in a setting that adheres to the same setting that artificial agents face, i.e. participants played with 9 cards on a $9 \times 9$ grid in a two-player setting.
 Humans played in person.
 A pair of subjects was instructed on the rules verbally.
 Each pair of subjects was given a single training round to make sure that all participants were familiar with the rules.
 To make results as comparable as possible, humans were instructed to avoid any form of non-verbal communication.
+Each pair played five evaluation rounds, and we report mean return across games.
+Early termination was allowed according to the same rules as in the agent environment.
 The study was conducted under an umbrella agreement of the relevant institutional review board.
 Compensation was also handled under the rules of the relevant institution.